codepath/android_guides/Persisting-Data-to-the-Device.md

     .orderBy("age ASC").execute();
 ```

 This will automatically query the database and return the results as a List for use.
 For more information, check out our [[ActiveAndroid Guide|ActiveAndroid-Guide]] for links to more resources and answers to common questions.
+As needed, we can also [[access the SQLite for debugging|Local-Databases-with-SQLiteOpenHelper#sqlite-database-debugging]].

 ## References